-Lighting the American Flag
+Lighting The American Flag

 The American flag has been a symbol of our nation’s strength, pride, freedom and honor since 1777.
 As a celebration of patriotism, it is important to protect the intergrity of the flag and display it in a way that highlights it in a respectful manner.